Kratom Guides

 Kratom is currently legal in the state of Connecticut.
 This means that there are zero restrictions on the manufacturing, distribution, sale, purchase, or use of the herb.

-So while the bill did pass, kratom was left out and is now considered legal in the state.
+The bill did pass, but kratom was left out and is still legal in the state.

 Skyline of downtown Hartford city, cityscape in Connecticut in USA